 What is music mastering.

-Mastering is the process whereby finishing touches are put to to recorded tracks to enhance the general sound, create consistency across the album, and prepare the song for the public’s consumption.
+Music mastering is the process whereby finishing touches are put to to recorded tracks to enhance the general sound, create consistency across the album, and prepare the song for the public’s consumption.

-Mastering might be considered as the final stage in music making.
+Music mastering might be considered as the final stage in music making.

 The main purpose of mastering an album is to ensure there is cohesiveness among the tracks.